Future Value Calculator

 Using the future value calculator

-This calculator can help you calculate the future value of an investment or deposit given an initial investment amount, the nominal annual interest rate and the compounding period.
+This financial calculator can help you calculate the future value of an investment or deposit given an initial investment amount, the nominal annual interest rate and the compounding period.
 Optionally, you can specify periodic contributions or withdrawals and how often these are expected to occur.

 The output of the FV calculator consists of:

-- the final value of your investment
+- the final value of the investment

 - total interest accrued, effective interest rate, capital growth, and more